sans-ui-org/sans-ui/src/routes/(section)/components/modal/+page.md

 ## Accessibility

-- Content outside the modal is hidden from assistive technologies while it is open.
+- <div class="flex flex-row items-center gap-4"><AccessibilityIcon class="w-5 h-5"/>Content outside the modal is hidden from assistive technologies while it is open.</div>
-- The modal optionally closes when interacting outside, or pressing the `Esc` key.
+- <div class="flex flex-row items-center gap-4"><AccessibilityIcon class="w-5 h-5"/>The modal optionally closes when interacting outside, or pressing the `Esc` key.</div>
-- Focus is moved into the modal on mount, and restored to the trigger element on unmount.
+- <div class="flex flex-row items-center gap-4"><AccessibilityIcon class="w-5 h-5"/>Focus is moved into the modal on mount, and restored to the trigger element on unmount.</div>
-- While open, focus is contained within the modal, preventing the user from tabbing outside.
+- <div class="flex flex-row items-center gap-4"><AccessibilityIcon class="w-5 h-5"/>While open, focus is contained within the modal, preventing the user from tabbing outside.</div>
-- Scrolling the page behind the modal is prevented while it is open, including in mobile browsers.
+- <div class="flex flex-row items-center gap-4"><AccessibilityIcon class="w-5 h-5"/>Scrolling the page behind the modal is prevented while it is open, including in mobile browsers.</div>

 ## API